saxena-codes/vim/plugins/vim-airline.md

 # vim-airline Plugin

-To add a airline at the bottom of the vim editor, to show current status and other info including Git branch.
+To add an airline at the bottom of the vim editor, to show current status and other info including Git branch.

 ## Code